 - Have someone aware of the task you’re trying to accomplish so if something should happen you have someone to help.

 - When you’re done with the ladder, put it away immediately.
 Never leave a raised ladder unattended.

 If you are uncomfortable with heights or just in general with climbing a ladder call a professional who can help.

-Here at Gutter Cover of Kansas City one of our priority is ladder safety for our installers.
-We take specific steps to insure our employees safety as well as keeping your home safe too.
+Here at Gutter Cover Kansas City one of our priority is ladder safety for our installers.
+We take specific steps to ensure our employee’s safety as well as keeping your home safe too.
 Check out our installation process to see how.
-Whether your ordered by your wife to stay off the ladder from now on, or too worried yourself to climb a ladder; Call The Gutter Cover of Kansas City.
-When it comes to gutter cleaning we make sure you wont have to climb a ladder again!
+Whether you’re ordered by your wife to stay off the ladder from now on, or too worried yourself to climb a ladder; Call Gutter Cover Kansas City.
+When it comes to gutter cleaning we make sure you won’t have to climb a ladder again!